oc-andrey-zaharov/OpenCorporates-DeepWiki/docs/deepeval-assessment.md

 - Use cheaper models for evaluation (e.g., `gpt-4o-mini` instead of `gpt-4`)
 - Cache evaluation results for identical inputs
 - Run evaluations selectively (not on every generation)
-- Use local models (Ollama) for evaluation when possible
+- Use local models (LM Studio) for evaluation when possible

 ### Challenge 2: Evaluation Latency